DosFox1/Migatosh/README.md

 Audio output is only through HDMI, annoyingly.

-This sysytem can support the other available cores (NanoMac for a 68000 Mac Core, MiSTeryNano for an Atari ST core).
+This system can support the other available cores (NanoMac for a 68000 Mac Core, MiSTeryNano for an Atari ST core).

 I guess you could also use this as an Amiga if you really wanted to?